commercetools Shopify Import Help

 Start Import

 Note, when using the free version (which can only be used in a Dev store), you have to specify specific IDs and cannot do full imports.
-Also, you must only have up to 25 products in your dev store.
+Also, you must have no more than 25 products in your dev store.
 This is to allow you to test the import functionality, but without being able to do a full import.

 Products